lee-blake/CME-Commitment-to-Change/Documentation/User.md

 - This page is used to create new provider user profiles.
 - For providers, the address for this page is: `/app/register/provider/`
-- For providers, the address for this page is: `/app/register/clinician/`
+- For clinicians, the address for this page is: `/app/register/clinician/`

 1. Navigate to the registration webpage.
 This can be done from the login page by clicking on "Click here to register".